infusion/jQuery-Paging/README.md

 Examples and documentation
 ==========================
-For further details take a look at the demonstration and documentation page on:
+For further details and code examples take a look at the demonstration and documentation page on:

 http://www.xarg.org/2011/09/jquery-pagination-revised/